jhaco/MangaDL/README.md

 ### Usage

-* Modify the number of chapters to crawl
-* Modify the target url to increment through each chapter
-* (optional) Modify the image extension, should the comic be saved in a format other than .jpg
+* Input the url of the primary comic page where all chapters are listed.
+Accounts for side chapters and main chapters.

 ### Plans

-* Modify code to accept input for primary comic website and have it search for all links to chapters instead of manually modifying the number of chapters.
+* Test on multiple websites for consistency